tevador/RandomX/doc/design.md

 There are two distinct classes of general processing devices: CPUs and GPUs.
 RandomX targets CPUs for the following reasons:

 * CPUs, being less specialized devices, are more prevalent and widely accessible.
 A CPU-bound algorithm is more egalitarian and allows more participants to join the network.
-This is one of the goals stated in the original [CryptoNote whitepaper](https://cryptonote.org/whitepaper.pdf).
+This is one of the goals stated in the original CryptoNote whitepaper [[1](https://cryptonote.org/whitepaper.pdf)].
 * A large common subset of native hardware instructions exists among different CPU architectures.
 The same cannot be said about GPUs.
-For example, there is no common integer multiplication instruction for nVidia and AMD GPUs ([reference](https://github.com/ifdefelse/ProgPOW/issues/16)).
+For example, there is no common integer multiplication instruction for nVidia and AMD GPUs [[2](https://github.com/ifdefelse/ProgPOW/issues/16)].
 * All major CPU instruction sets are well documented with multiple open source compilers available.
 In comparison, GPU instruction sets are usually proprietary and may require vendor specific closed-source drivers for maximum performance.

 ## Design considerations